 8. Observing Problems in Connected Systems

-In ship’s engine room, most of the systems are connected to any other form of system or machinery.
+In the ship’s engine room, most of the systems are connected to any other form of system or machinery.
 If a problem is observed in one system, do check the other machinery connected to it.
 For e.g. When there is a problem in the expansion tank level suddenly going down, do check any leakage in the main engine, generator, or air compressor connected to it.
-A leakage in jacket water of the engine will lead to air going into the expansion tank with high pressure during compression stroke and emptying the expansion tank from vent or other openings.
+A leakage in jacket water of the engine will lead to air going into the expansion tank with high pressure during the compression stroke and emptying the expansion tank from the vent or other openings.

 9. Change in Amperage

 More than 80% of the machinery on a cargo ship are electrically operated i.e. from ship’s generated power.
 Ensure to check the current of all the electrical operated machinery and pumping systems.
-A high current for a purifier indicates problem in the clutch drum or transmission gear.
+A high current for a purifier indicates a problem in the clutch drum or transmission gear.
 Similarly, high auxiliary blower current indicates the scavenge pressure inside the engine is more than that supplied by the fan.
 Since in most ships, the auxiliary blower fans are operated manually, the fan must be switched off when the pressure is reached or when the current crosses the marked limit.

 10. Knowing Your Machinery Inside-Out

 Last but not the least, knowing your designated machinery inside-out will help you identify the minutest change in its performance.
 Learning about its history, reading its maintenance reports, and keeping routine checks will give you an idea as to how your machinery acts and performs under different conditions.
-This would make it easy for you to recognize any fault in your machinery system when it operates different from its usual working pattern.
+This would make it easy for you to recognize any fault in your machinery system when it operates differently from its usual working pattern.